Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/vagrant_slides.md

 - Provisioners
     - Tool for configuring the boxes (install software on machine)
-    - Examples: shell scripts, Chef, Puppet..
+    - Examples: shell scripts, Ansible, Chef, Puppet..
 - Providers
     - "Backend" on which the box is based
-    - Examples: VirtualBox, Hyper-V, AWS, Docker...
+    - Examples: VirtualBox, Hyper-V, libvirt, AWS, Docker...

 ---